Google Moves In And Wants To Pump 1.5 Million Gallons Of Water Per Day

 In that report and elsewhere, the federal government is also looking at resource concerns created by its own data centers.

-Monica Whitt is a sustainability program manager at the federal Los Alamos National Laboratory, which operates several large data centers in New Mexico.
-Whitt says the lab has to share its water with residents of the city of Los Alamos.
+Monica Witt is a sustainability program manager at the federal Los Alamos National Laboratory, which operates several large data centers in New Mexico.
+Witt says the lab has to share its water with residents of the city of Los Alamos.

 "We know that supercomputers and data centers are just going to use more and more water, so communicating to the community how much we're going to use in the next 10 years and planning with them has been really helpful," she said.

-Whitt said the lab has taken several steps to reduce its water use, including reusing wastewater from toilets, sinks and other sources.
+Witt said the lab has taken several steps to reduce its water use, including reusing wastewater from toilets, sinks and other sources.

 The tech industry as a whole has been a leader in adopting environmentally sustainable practices — like reusing water and opting for renewable energy sources, says Alfonso Ortega, a professor of energy technology at Villanova University.